 About Milwaukee Water Works

-The Water Research Foundation (WRF) awarded its Outstanding Subscriber Award for Applied Research to the Milwaukee Water Works in June.
+The Water Research Foundation (WRF) awarded its Outstanding Subscriber Award for Applied Research to the Milwaukee Water Works in June 2016.
 The award honors member utilities that have successfully applied WRF research to make notable improvements to their water treatment, delivery and management processes.
 The award "celebrates the persistence and dedication of some of WRF's most influential partners."
-The Milwaukee Water Works also was featured as the WRF observes its 50th anniversary in 2016.
+The Milwaukee Water Works also was featured as the WRF observed its 50th anniversary in 2016.
 Milwaukee continues to participate in WRF projects benefitting the drinking water community, as seen in a video here.
 Read the Milwaukee Water Works and Ozone story

 We purify Lake Michigan water to provide pure and fresh drinking water to 865,000 people in 16 communities in Milwaukee, Ozaukee and Waukesha Counties.